Victor Hobson

-Victor Brian Hobson (born February 3, 1980) is a former American football linebacker in the National Football League (NFL) and an executive producer for Global Entertainment.
-He was drafted in the second round of the 2003 NFL Draft by the New York Jets, for whom he played from 2003 to 2007.
-He played for the Cincinnati Bengals and Arizona Cardinals of the NFL In 2008.
-Hobson played college football at the University of Michigan.
+Victor Brian Hobson (born February 3, 1980) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Michigan Wolverines.
+Hobson was selected in the second round of the 2003 NFL draft by the New York Jets, for whom he played from 2003 to 2007.
+He also played in the NFL for the Cincinnati Bengals and Arizona Cardinals.
+After his football career, he became an executive producer for Global Entertainment.

 Early life

 Hobson was born in Mount Laurel, New Jersey, where he grew up for most of his life.
 He commuted from New Jersey to Philadelphia for his high school football career at St. Joseph's Preparatory.
 His coach saw that Hobson had large hands and feet to accompany his awkward walk and thin 6-2 frame and thus was nicknamed "Little Pup."
 At the end of his sophomore year he had grown to a 215-pound frame, meriting the nickname "Big Dog."
 At St. Joe's he started at both middle linebacker and tight end.
 In 1997, he led the St. Joe's prep football team to their first championship in 20 years and was voted the Catholic League best all-around player.
 Among almost 40 division I football offers he chose to attend his lifetime favorite school, the University of Michigan.